-1 NCC/NSS/NSO/Yoga is compulsory non-credit and the student will be assessed as satisfactory/ unsatisfactory at the end of IV semester.
+- 1. NCC/NSS/NSO/YOGA/SCOUT is compulsory non credit course and the student will be assessed as satisfactory/ unsatisfactory at the end of IV semester. - Students have to undergo in house practical summer training [Branch Code 239 (PSI)] of 15 days at the end of II semester and will be assessed in III semester.